 The poem takes the reader back to Sheer’s own youth and contrasts it with the experiences he has now, as a grown man, as he explores an old car quarry.
 There, he used to play with his friends and explore their limited freedom.
 The poem also alludes to the loss of a friend’s father, deep emotional trauma, and what it means to grow up and leave one’s childhood behind.

 Owen Sheers splits Border Country into 6 equal 9 line stanzas.
 There is no rhyme scheme, with lines varying in syllable length.
-The suggested regularity of the equal stanzas, yet the in-cohesive nature of the sporadic line lengths reflects the sense of familiarity, yet alienation Sheers has with his childhood landscape.
-Although hints of what he remembers are present, they are distorted, different to what they were before.
+The suggested regularity of the equal stanzas yet the in-cohesive nature of the sporadic line lengths reflects the sense of familiarity yet alienation Sheers has with his childhood landscape.
+Although hints of what he remembers are present, they are distorted, different from before.
 The structure acts as a mechanism to reflect this concept.

 Border Country Analysis